Albert2004-27/nccu-ams-credit-checker/README.md

-# 111-114 NCCU Mathematical Sciences Undergraduate Degree Audit System
+# 111-114 NCCU Mathematical Sciences Undergraduate Degree Audit Reporting System (DARS)

+## Degree Audit Reporting System (DARS)

+The Degree Audit Reporting System (DARS) is a computer generated report for undergraduate and associate level students that matches the requirements of a degree program with a student's course work taken.
+The audit identifies those graduation requirements that are completed as well as those requirements that still need to be completed.

+## Introduction

 This repository is the final project for the **114-2 Database Systems** course.